Developmental disability: Other types of support

 Programs are set up around the country in hopes to educate individuals with and without developmental disabilities.
-Studies have been done testing specific scenarios on how what is the most beneficial way to educate people.
-Interventions are a great way to educate people, but also the most time-consuming.
-With the busy schedules that everybody has, it is found to be difficult to go about the intervention approach.
-Another scenario that was found to be not as beneficial, but more realistic in the time sense was Psychoeducational approach.
-They focus on informing people on what abuse is, how to spot abuse, and what to do when spotted.
-Individuals with developmental disabilities don't only need the support programs to keep them safe, but everybody in society needs to be aware of what is happening and how to help everybody prosper.
+Studies have tested specific scenarios on the most beneficial way to educate people.
+Interventions are one way to educate people, but are also the most time-consuming: with busy schedules, the intervention approach can be difficult.
+Another less beneficial but more realistic scenario, in the time sense, was the psychoeducational approach.
+It focuses on informing people on what abuse is, how to spot abuse, and what to do when it is spotted.